Wednesday, June 26, 2013

 Hero:

-Tricia Heverstadt aka Trixie.
-Although true hero is of course our editor Charley Borden.
-At the end he is considering changing his name and Tricia suggests something easy to remember, like Gordon or Arden.
+Tricia Heverstadt, aka Trixie.
+Although the true hero is, of course, our editor, Charley Borden.
+At the end, he is considering changing his name, and Tricia suggests something easy to remember, such as Gordon or Arden.
 May I suggest "Ardai"?

 Location: